List of foods you can buy with EBT Card

 - Energy drinks that have a nutrition facts label

-Now that you know what you can buy with your SNAP card, here are the list of things you CANNOT buy with the card:
+Now that you know what you can buy with your SNAP card, here is the list of things you CANNOT buy with the card:

 - Beer, wine, liquor, cigarettes or tobacco